Marcel-Rodekamp/NSL/README.md

 For more details on nvidia on arch linux visit the official [nvidia arch wiki](https://wiki.archlinux.org/title/NVIDIA) as well as the [nvidia installation documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

-If PyTorch is build with pip3, specify `Torch_DIR` as explained above.
+If PyTorch is built with pip3, specify `Torch_DIR` as explained above.

 ##### 1.2 Ubuntu